How to move from one dimensional data management to an efficient lab landscape

 In the short term, you will see reduced productivity, re-work, late identification of issues and compliance failures

 Also, if you can’t deliver your work on time, that can have a direct impact on the company’s bottom line.
 This is particularly true for CROs as that may cause delays in payment.
-In the CMO and CDMO space you may also develop a bad reputation in the market and poor credibility if (potential) customers find out you’ve had compliance queries or issues in the past.
+In the CMO and CDMO space you may also develop an unfavourable reputation in the market and poor credibility if (potential) customers find out you’ve had compliance queries or issues in the past.

-If you’re a CRO, for example, then a pharmaceutical company needs their information to move a drug to the next stage.
+If you’re a CRO, for example, then the sponsor Pharmaceutical company will need data from you to move a drug to the next stage.
 If a CRO cannot share the relevant data in a timely fashion, they are disappointing the pharmaceutical companies and stopping themselves from being able to move on to their next project.

 Unjulie: If people are hearing negative comments, they may also start to question the quality of the product that you are making.
 For CROs and CMOs, they may wonder if the testing or manufacturing is reliable.
 You can’t prove things if you aren’t documenting and consolidating that information and that can raise questions in the market.

-Pharma IQ: What’s the solution for addressing this type of problem?
+Pharma IQ: What is the solution for addressing this type of problem?

-April: By using a single platform to encompass all the different business and laboratory areas.
+April: By using a single platform to encompass all the different business and laboratory areas, or a tool that has the capability to pull data from multiple systems.

-If the data is stored in one system, it is much faster to retrieve than if it was stored over multiple systems.
-Being able to have everything the lab needs to operate, in one system, can help you create efficiencies, prevent mistakes, reduce re-work, report on data faster, and run more samples.
+If the data is stored in one system, it is much easier to retrieve than if it was stored over multiple systems.
+Being able to have everything the lab needs to operate, in one system, can help you create efficiencies, prevent mistakes, reduce re-work, increase data integrity, report on data faster, run more samples, and perform comparisons that lead to real insight.

 Unjulie: It’s important to think about the laboratory landscape as a whole and map out what it is you want to deliver.
 This way you can implement a solution that can deliver more than one functionality to different factions of the business.